z3ntu/lucaweiss.eu_source/content/about.md

 type: page
 ---

-I am a 20-year-old student who likes programming.
+I am a 20-something-year-old guy who likes programming.

 I publish most of what I do on my GitHub profile.
 See also [Projects](/projects).